oracle/node-oracledb/INSTALL.md

 ol7_x86_64_instantclient or ol6_x86_64_instantclient channel,
 depending on your version of Linux.

+For Instant Client 19, the system library search path is automatically configured during installation.

-If there is no other Oracle software on the machine that will be impacted, then permanently add Instant Client to the run-time link path.
+For older versions, if there is no other Oracle software on the machine that will be impacted, then permanently add Instant Client to the run-time link path.
 For example, with sudo or as the root user:

 ```
 sudo sh -c "echo /usr/lib/oracle/18.3/client64/lib > /etc/ld.so.conf.d/oracle-instantclient.conf"
 sudo ldconfig
 ```

-Alternatively, every shell running Node.js will need to have the link path set:
+Alternatively, for version 18 and earlier, every shell running Node.js will need to have the link path set:

 ```
 export LD_LIBRARY_PATH=/usr/lib/oracle/18.3/client64/lib